With endless possibilities, open plan living spaces benefit from an iterative process of 2D and 3D space planning.

 The 3D Model

-From the final agreed 2D floor plan, we raise the 3D model.
-It can be difficult to fully imagine a space simply by looking at a floor plan.
+It can be difficult to fully imagine a space simply by looking at a 2D floor plan, so from the final agreed 2D floor plan, we raise the 3D model.
 A 3D model enhances the visibility of the floor plan by taking you inside the space to get a real sense of how it will feel.
 The addition of materials, textures and colours into the model will bring the space to life and help you make decisions on the finishes and fixtures well in advance of the build.